The Best Water for Plants + Watering Tips for Your Houseplants

 This makes it safer than directly using water straight from the tap.

-Rainwater or Melted Snow
+Rainwater or Melted Snow for Houseplants

-Rain water is ultimately the best kind of water for watering plants!
+Rainwater is ultimately the best kind of water for watering plants!
 While rainwater is the better option, it may not always be available.

 To have rainwater on hand, you must catch it and store it when it rains.

-The Benefits of watering plants with rainwater: Rainwater is the best bet for watering plants because Rainwater contains nitrate.
+Rainwater is the best bet for watering plants because Rainwater contains nitrate.

 Nitrates are a form of nitrogen.
 Nitrogen makes plants thrive!

-The disadvantages of watering plants with rainwater: In many cases, rainwater is difficult to catch and may not be readily available.
+In many cases, rainwater is difficult to catch and may not be readily available.

-Aquarium Water
+Aquarium Water for Houseplants

 Aquarium water or fish tank water is a fantastic choice for watering plants if you have it available.